Meet Erin, Your ADHD Parenting Coach

 In spite of my panic, however, I really was confident in the beginning that I’d figure this thing out.
 I mean, I’m a smart, dedicated parent.
-My husband and I have enough money to seek medical care and therapy.
+My family has enough money to seek medical care and therapy.
 I thought it was just a matter of finding the right professionals and we would all be on the right track pretty quickly!

 Boy, was I naive.

 What we found was that really good clinics and clinicians were hard to find,

 hard to get into, and hard to afford.
 Everything seemed hard.